pontusasp/fluid-simulation/DH2323_Project/blog.md

-# Pontus Asp's blog for DH2323 Project
+# Pontus Asp's development blog for DH2323 Project
 In this blog I will take notes of my progress and thought when working on the DH2323 Project.
 In this project I am going to program a fluid simulation based on the navier stokes equation.

 # # 2021-05-13